PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 $ ansible-playbook -i inventory rules.yml
 ```

-Log in to the GUI of your firewall and verify that the configuration matches what you want.
-Remember that your changes haven't been committed, and if you get errors, indentation is most likely the problem.
+Log in to the web UI of the firewall and verify that the configuration matches the examples above.
+Remember that your changes haven't been committed.
+If you get errors indentation is most likely the problem.

 You're done with the Ansible portion of the lab.